ethanbayliss/docker-aws-cdk/README.md

     make build

-Docker Hub will automatically trigger a new build.

 ## Updates

 To update this container with a newer version of the AWS CDK:

 1. Update the Dockerfile with the new AWS CDK version number
-2. Update the Dockerfile with a new Alpine container version (if applicable)
-3. Update the Makefile with the new AWS CDK version number
+2. Update the Makefile with the new AWS CDK version number
-4. Submit pull request and get approved
+3. Submit pull request and get approved
+4. (Ethan) make build && make test && make update

 ## Related Projects